Mesa, Arizona Divorce Lawyer

 What do I do if I am served with divorce papers?

 You or your attorney must file a written Answer and Counterclaim within 20 days from the date you are served with the Summons and Complaint for Divorce (30 days if served outside the state).
 If you do not file a written response, the court may enter a default judgment against you grant the divorce based on the terms of the petition.
 If you want the divorce as well, you should also file a Counterclaim for Divorce.
 This means that if your spouse changes his/her mind in the future and asks the court to dismiss the divorce, the court could deny that request and grant you a judgment of divorce instead on your counterclaim.

-If you need help with your divorce or other family law matters, call Budge Law Firm today at 480-246-8050 or send us an email.
+If you need help with your divorce or other family law matters, call Budge Law Firm today at 480-246-8050.
 We are ready to discuss the facts of your case and are prepared to help you move forward.
 FREE CONSULTATIONS.